|

 software on one computer (print server).
 You can use different types of licenses:

-on one computer (print server) and you can monitor 11-20 printers from this computer.
+on one computer (print server) and monitor up to 20 printers from this computer.
+If you need

-If you need monitor printers from other computers than you need Client licenses for these computers.
+monitor printers from other computers than you need Client Module Licenses for these computers.

 Before installing Print Censor, let's look at a typical network configuration, and